Complete Surgical Services for Pets

 Our veterinarians do their utmost to ensure your pet is as comfortable as possible.
 Our doctors and nurses administer a personalized anesthetic and pain-management plan for each pet who undergoes surgery.

-From the moment your friend is anesthetized to the moment he or she is in the safety of your arms, our nurses will be monitoring and recording every vital sign.
+From the moment your friend is anesthetized to the moment they is in the safety of your arms, our nurses will be monitoring and recording every vital sign.

 Our surgical suite is well equipped with the tools to track your pet’s blood pressure, temperature, heart rate, oxygen saturation, and respiration rate.
-Our veterinarians are experienced in a plethora of soft-tissue and orthopedic surgeries, with high-quality instruments at their disposal.
+Our veterinarians are experienced in a plethora, with high-quality instruments at their disposal.

-If a case arises where your pet requires a procedure beyond our expertise, we will enlist the help of board-certified specialist to come in and perform the procedure at our hospital.
+If a case arises where your pet requires a procedure beyond our expertise, we will refer you to the help of board-certified specialty hospital.

 Pre-Surgical Assessment